cjalanano-dev/cjalanano-dev/README.md

 ###

-<p align="left">My name is Carlos and I'm a Computer Science Student, from Laguna State Polytechnic University - San Pablo City Campus</p>
+<p align="left">My name is Carlos and I'm a Computer Science Student, from Laguna State Polytechnic University - San Pablo City Campus.
+I like to share my knowledge of computers and programming in general.</p>

 ###